Ali-Ismail-1/nextjs-blog/_posts/hello-world.md

 <!--- Learn How to Pre-render Pages Using Static Generation with Next.js --->

 ## Hello World
-Hello World, I am pre-rendering my pages using static generation with next.
-Jas I am going to store all of my findings and learnings on this blog so that the world can benefit from what I’m learning, I hope you find this very interesting and fun.
+Hello World, I am pre-rendering my pages using static generation with NextJS I am going to store all of my findings and learnings on this blog so that the world can benefit from what I’m learning, I hope you find this very interesting and fun.
 I want to make this a fun and experience that you will enjoy.